Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts: Experiments

-On both PubLayNet and Rico datasets, AGDC outperforms both LT~(18 bits) and DLT across all tasks, including completion and unconditioned generation~(\cref{tab:high_prec_layout}).
-AGDC achieves the best FID, Overlap, and Alignment scores, demonstrating its superiority in high-precision settings, where LT and DLT face significant challenges.
-Ablation studies on these datasets confirm the effectiveness of both the EOS logit adjustment mechanism and length regularization components, with consistent improvements observed across metrics. \cref{fig:qual_others} demonstrates the qualitative performance of AGDC, which achieves comparable quality to low-precision LT while outperforming high-precision LT and DLT.
-Additional qualitative results, including unconditioned generation and experiments on the Rico dataset, are provided in the appendix.
+\paragraph{Results.} On both the PubLayNet and Rico datasets, IPAM outperforms LT~(with 18-bit precision) and DLT across all tasks, including completion and unconditioned generation~(\cref{tab:high_prec_layout}).
+Specifically, IPAM achieves the best FID, Overlap, and Alignment scores, demonstrating its superiority in complex layouts where baseline models face significant challenges.
+Ablation studies on these datasets confirm the effectiveness of both the EOS logit adjustment and length regularization components, with consistent improvements observed across all metrics. \cref{fig:qual_others} illustrates the qualitative results of IPAM, which achieves generation quality comparable to low-precision LT while clearly outperforming its high-precision counterpart and DLT.
+We provide additional qualitative results, including unconditioned generation and experiments on the Rico dataset, in Appendix.